 Members of the Ogden Trust Teacher Network may apply for scholarships of 50% of fees for part-time masters courses and doctoral level study relating to the teaching and learning of physics.
-Scholarships can be applied for from 1 May 2020 for autumn start dates and can be applied for before or after you have a place confirmed on your chosen course.
+Scholarships can be applied for before or after you have a place confirmed on your chosen course.

 The following criteria apply to scholarships for both masters and doctoral level courses: